 \end{theorem} \begin{proof} By Proposition \ref{rel4} we have that

-Moreover, since $\sigma$ acts on $C$ as an order two automorphism with $n_2$ fixed points, then $2g-2-n_2\geq -4$, i.e. $g\geq \frac{n_2}{2}-1$ by Riemann-Hurwitz formula.
-These remarks, together with Proposition \ref{rel4} and the classification theorem of $2$-elementary even lattices \cite[Theorem 4.3.1]{nikulinfactor} give a list of possible cases, the ones appearing in the table and some more with $S(\sigma^2)$ isomorphic to one of the following lattices:
+Moreover, since $\sigma$ acts on $C$ as an involution with $n_2$ fixed points, then $g\geq \frac{n_2}{2}-1$ by Riemann-Hurwitz formula.
+These remarks, together with Proposition \ref{rel4} and the classification theorem of $2$-elementary even lattices \cite[Theorem 3.6.2]{nikulinintegral} give the list of cases appearing in the table and some more with $S(\sigma^2)$ isomorphic to one of the following lattices: